Public Relations & Communications services

-The Office of Public Relations and Communications offers members of the UW Bothell community a variety of services including web design, graphic design, editing, printing and publication support.
+The Office of Public Relations & Communications (PRC) offers members of the UW Bothell community a variety of services including web design, graphic design, editing, printing and publication support.

 Working on Print Publications

-If you choose to create your own print publications, consider:
+If you create your own print publications, consider:

-- Bring your finished publication to the Office of Public Relations and Communications for a Publications Review prior to print
+Bring your finished publication to the Office of Public Relations & Communications for a Publications Review prior to print

-When working with PRC on creating print publications, you are advised to:
+When working with PRC on print publications, you are advised to:

 Gather your content